bedoherty/react-native-shadowedbutton/README.md

 * style - Style for the button container
 * buttonColor - Main color of the button
-* shadowColor - Color of the button's shadow
 * fontColor - Font color
 * fontSize - Font size
 * fontFamily - Font family